CricHQ: Video content

-In 2017, CricHQ acquired My Action Replay, a sportstech company based in Bristol.
-My Action Replay provides cameras and the capability for sports teams to livestream their games and to package up highlights to be hosted online.
-With CricHQ's customer base, the acquisition of My Action Replay could make CricHQ the largest broadcaster of cricket in the world.
+In 2017, cricHQ acquired My Action Sport, a sportstech company based in Bristol.
+My Action Sport provides cameras and the capability for sports teams to livestream their games and to package up highlights to be hosted online.
+With cricHQ's customer base, the acquisition of My Action Replay could make cricHQ the largest broadcaster of cricket in the world.

 Investment

-In June 2015 CricHQ raised US$10m from Singapore private equity firm Tembusu Partners to expand globally including a doubling of staff in India, the world's largest cricketing nation.
+In June 2015 cricHQ raised US$10m from Singapore private equity firm Tembusu Partners to expand globally including a doubling of staff in India, the world's largest cricketing nation.

-In September 2016 it was revealed that CricHQ was seeking further investment of US$10M and was in discussions with investment bankers in the United States and United Kingdom.
+In September 2016 it was revealed that cricHQ was seeking further investment of US$10M and was in discussions with investment bankers in the United States and United Kingdom.
 It also stated that the company was valued at US$70M while forecast to make a loss of more than US$4m in the 2016/17 financial year.

 Incoming Chair Kevin Roberts (businessman) revealed that he had invested a "seven figure" sum in the company in December 2016.

-National Governing Bodies
+National governing bodies

-As well as having a partnership with the International Cricket Council, CricHQ signed Hong Kong as its 50th cricketing National Governing Body in August 2016.
-As of May 2017, 54 National Governing Bodies have been signed.
-The full list of National Governing Bodies that CricHQ has signed with is:
+As well as having a partnership with the International Cricket Council, cricHQ signed Hong Kong as its 50th cricketing national governing body in August 2016.
+As of May 2023, 54 national governing bodies have been signed.
+The full list of National Governing Bodies that cricHQ has signed with is: